Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Results and Discussion

 Two UR10e robots perform a collaborative EV-battery disassembly sequence in a shared cell (workspace and cell layout in Fig.~\ref{case_study_3}).
 We compare a learning-based RRTConnect guided by TP-GMM against the Default-RRTConnect planner.
 Performance is assessed by (i) disassembly time per object and overall makespan (a proxy for coordination efficiency), (ii) end-effector path length (trajectory efficiency), and (iii) swept-volume overlap (spatial footprint in the shared workspace).
 Both planners execute under the same task allocation and perception pipeline (Section \ref{sec:task_planner}).
 Table~\ref{tab:performance_comparison} summarises the results of 5 trials recorded for each planner in one disassembly environment setup.
-Averaged over all six objects, GMM-Informed planner reduces end-effector's cumulative path length from 48.8\,m to 17.9\,m (\(-63.3\%\)) with standard deviations 2.7 m and 3.5 m, respectively, indicating substantially more compact motions.
-In addition, it achieves a lower overall makespan (429.8 $\pm$ 16.4\,s vs.\ 467.9 $\pm$ 37.\,s for Default), despite the added TP-GMM reproduction time.
+The number of real-world experiments remains limited in this case study as each dual-arm disassembly run is costly, experimentally complex, and time-intensive to record, monitor, and reset.
+Moreover, given that the disassembly task sequence is fixed by the look-up table (discussed in section \ref{sec:lookup_table}), five trials were considered sufficient to demonstrate the framework's behaviour.
+Averaged over all six objects, the GMM-Informed planner reduces cumulative end-effector path length from $48.8 \pm 2.7$\,m to $17.9 \pm 0.9$\,m (\(-63.3\%\)), indicating substantially more compact motions in the shared workspace.
+It also improves the overall makespan from $467.9 \pm 16.4$\,s to $429.8 \pm 37.1$\,s, despite the added TP-GMM reproduction step.
+A two-sided Welch t-test on the 5 trial aggregates confirms that the path-length reduction is statistically significant ($t=24.28$, $p<0.001$), whereas the makespan improvement remains a positive trend but is not significant at this sample size ($t=2.10$, $p=0.085$).
+This result is consistent with the role of the proposed planner: its strongest measurable benefit is producing more compact, lower-interference motions, while end-to-end cycle time additionally depends on task interleaving and reactive pauses.